 Next stop on this 2-week Bali itinerary is the breathtaking Nusa Ceningan which is actually one of my favorite Nusa Islands.
 Here are some of the best things to do in Nusa Ceningan:

 Nusa Ceningan is connected to Lembongan by the iconic Yellow Bridge.
 The contrast of the yellow bridge against the turquoise water makes for excellent photo opportunities!
-The bridge is very narrow, so make sure you’re careful when crossing over.
+The bridge is very narrow, so make sure you’re careful when crossing the bridge.

 If you’ve worked up an appetite after your snorkeling tour, make your way to Ceningan Cliff restaurant.
 While the road leading there isn’t the best, it makes up for its sweeping views over the bright blue water and Nusa Penida!